sagemath/trac_to_gh/Issue 7707.md

 # Issue 7707: change picklejar doctest to be more robust

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7707

 Original creator: was